cowsay/echconfig/README.md

 ## Privacy

 All processing occurs client-side in your browser:
-- No data is sent to any server except DNS queries
+- No data is sent to any server except DNS API queries (optional)
 - DNS API queries are sent to the selected provider (Google or Cloudflare)
 - No tracking or analytics